fortesl/thestore/README.md

-AngularStore
+TheStore
 ============

-Bootstrap and Angular store
+An online store built on Bootstrap and Angular technologies